Paleobiology: Paleobiologists

-The founder or "father" of modern paleobiology was Baron Franz Nopcsa (1877 to 1933), a Hungarian scientist trained at the University of Vienna.
-He initially termed the discipline "paleophysiology".
+The founder or "father" of modern paleobiology was Austrian paleontologist and evolutionary biologist Othenio Abel.

-However, credit for coining the word paleobiology itself should go to Professor Charles Schuchert.
+However, credit for coining the word paleobiology itself goes to Professor Charles Schuchert.
 He proposed the term in 1904 so as to initiate "a broad new science" joining "traditional paleontology with the evidence and insights of geology and isotopic chemistry."
+In 1912, Abel coined the German term in his work Grundzüge der Paläobiologie der Wirbeltiere.

-On the other hand, Charles Doolittle Walcott, a Smithsonian adventurer, has been cited as the "founder of Precambrian paleobiology".
+Charles Doolittle Walcott, a Smithsonian adventurer, has been cited as the "founder of Precambrian paleobiology".
 Although best known as the discoverer of the mid-Cambrian Burgess Shale animal fossils, in 1883 this American curator found the "first Precambrian fossil cells known to science" – a stromatolite reef then known as Cryptozoon algae.
 In 1899 he discovered the first acritarch fossil cells, a Precambrian algal phytoplankton he named Chuaria.
 Lastly, in 1914, Walcott reported "minute cells and chains of cell-like bodies" belonging to Precambrian purple bacteria.

 Later 20th-century paleobiologists have also figured prominently in finding Archaean and Proterozoic eon microfossils: In 1954, Stanley A. Tyler and Elso S. Barghoorn described 2.1 billion-year-old cyanobacteria and fungi-like microflora at their Gunflint Chert fossil site.
 Eleven years later, Barghoorn and J. William Schopf reported finely-preserved Precambrian microflora at their Bitter Springs site of the Amadeus Basin, Central Australia.

 In 1993, Schopf discovered O_{2}-producing blue-green bacteria at his 3.5 billion-year-old Apex Chert site in Pilbara Craton, Marble Bar, in the northwestern part of Western Australia.
 So paleobiologists were at last homing in on the origins of the Precambrian "Oxygen catastrophe".

-During the early part of the 21st-century, two paleobiologists Anjali Goswami and Thomas Halliday, studied the evolution of mammaliaforms during the Mesozoic and Cenozoic eras (between 299 million to 12,000 years ago).
+During the early part of the 21st-century two paleobiologists, Anjali Goswami and Thomas Halliday, studied the evolution of mammaliaforms during the Mesozoic and Cenozoic eras (between 299 million to 12,000 years ago).
 Additionally, they uncovered and studied the morphological disparity and rapid evolutionary rates of living organisms near the end and in the aftermath of the Cretaceous mass extinction (145 million to 66 million years ago).